kenmccann/advanced-tier-offering/README.md

 ###  How to approach remediation of vulnerabilities

 Your customer  might  want  to [manage and   acknowledge](https://docs.aquasec.com/docs/apply-and-manage-security-issue-acknowledgments)   the vulnerabiltiies which they  have indentified to  work  through.
-The  documetnation  link covers  several  sets  of  features  which  can  make  the task  of handling vulnerabilties within  Aqua
+The  documetnation  link covers  several  sets  of  features  which  can  make  the task  of handling vulnerabilties within  Aquasec easier to  handle.

-There is  also  a section in  our documentation  dedicated to [Reactive Risk Management](https://docs.aquasec.com/docs/reactive-risk-management)
+There is  also  a section in  our documentation  dedicated to [Reactive Risk Management](https://docs.aquasec.com/docs/reactive-risk-management) -   this covers our Risk Based Insights, Managing  Vulnerabilities,  Eliminating   vulnerabilties by upda

 ### How the "Example" Image Assurance Policy effects the compliance of scan results